-Nevada City, California is a perfect destination if you want to add a little history into your next road trip.
-With a population of just over 3,000 the town has hardly grown in the past 100 years.
+Nevada City, California, is a perfect destination if you want to add a little history to your next road trip.
+With a population of just over 3,000, the town has hardly grown in the past 100 years.
 This should by no means lead you to believe Nevada City is not worth a visit.

 Nevada City got its start during the gold rush and is rich in history from that time.
-There are several sites that are on the National Register of Historical Places.
+Several sites are on the National Register of Historic Places.

-Some of these sites include Nevada City Firehouse No. 2 and the National Hotel which is the oldest, still-functioning hotel, west of the Rockies.
-Nevada City boasts three museums which will educate and entertain.
+Some of these sites include Firehouse No. 2 and the National Hotel, which is the oldest, still-functioning hotel, west of the Rockies.
+Nevada City boasts three museums that will educate and entertain.

-One of the most unique is the Nevada City Narrow Gauge Railroad Museum located in the Seven Hills Business District.
-This narrow gauge railroad is a sight to behold for model railroad fans.
+One of the most unique is the Nevada County Railroad Museum, located in the Seven Hills Business District.
+This narrow-gauge railroad is a sight to behold for model railroad fans.

 It’s well maintained by volunteers who strive to preserve the history of the rail in this area.
-See an amazing display of rolling stock, tunnels, buildings and more as you watch the train travel all about the tracks inside the museum.
+See a fantastic display of rolling stock, tunnels, buildings, and more as you watch the train travel all about the tracks inside the museum.

 If you want something more relaxing and less active during your visit to Nevada City, check out their collection of little shops and restaurants.
-Broad Street has many small shops and eateries so if you desire a meal or a snack, then you are in the right place.
+Broad Street has many small shops and eateries, so if you desire a meal or a snack, and then you are in the right place.

-Another way to enjoy the Nevada City area of California is a walk or hike on Independence Trail.
-Much of this walk is wheelchair accessible and the vegetation along the South Yuba River is gorgeous.
+Another way to enjoy this area of California is a walk or hike on Independence Trail.
+Much of this walk is wheelchair accessible, and the vegetation along the South Yuba River is gorgeous.

 Finding Nevada City is easy enough.
 Travel east on Interstate 80 past Sacramento to Hwy 49, Take Hwy 49 north to Hwy 20.
-Where 49 and 20 meet you come to Grass Valley.
-Nevada City is just a few short miles from there.
+Where 49 and 20 meet you, come to Grass Valley.

 Whether you choose Nevada City as your only destination for the day or part of a tour of the area, you will surely enjoy this part of California’s history.